Helked/TMDB/README.md

 # TMDB
-Test iOS App with The Movie Database API using SwiftUI + Combine + MVVM architecture
+iOS practice App with The Movie Database API using SwiftUI + Combine + MVVM architecture

-I have created a generic Combine service using the generic type of Swift.
+I have created a generic Combine service using the Swift generic type.